radiusxyz/bolt/testnets/holesky/QUICK_START.md

 5. Finally register into the BoltManager contract with `bolt` CLI:

-   > [!IMPORTANT]
-   > The `--operator-rpc` flag MUST be set to a PUBLICLY ACCESSIBLE URL.
-This is where your bolt-sidecar will
-   > receive commitment requests from users and reply with signed commitments.
+   - NOTE: The `--operator-rpc` flag MUST be set to a PUBLICLY ACCESSIBLE URL.
+This is where your bolt-sidecar will receive commitment requests from users and reply with signed commitments.
+For instance, you can simply use your IP address and port (e.g. `--operator-rpc http://<public_ip>:<port`) AND make sure to open the <port> on your firewall.
-   >
-   > For instance, you can simply use your IP address and port (e.g. `--operator-rpc http://<ip>:<port`) AND make
-   > sure to open the <port> on your firewall.
-The <port> here refers to the port where the bolt-sidecar commitments-api
-   > server is running.
+     The <port> here refers to the port where the bolt-sidecar commitments-api server is running.
      By default it is `8017` and can be changed in the sidecar configuration file.
-   >
-   > If you are using a firewall such as `ufw`, you can open the port with the following command:
+   - NOTE: If you are using a firewall such as `ufw`, you can open the port with the following command:
-   > `sudo ufw allow from <your_ip> to any port 8017`.
+     `sudo ufw allow from <your_ip> to any port 8017`.
-   >
-   > WARNING: Do NOT set the `--operator-rpc` flag to `localhost` or things like `infura.io` as they will not work.
+   - WARNING: Do NOT set the `--operator-rpc` flag to `localhost` or things like `infura.io` as they will not work.

    ```bash
    bolt operators symbiotic register \